"This recipe for Corned Beef Hash could also be made using left-over roast beef. It's all about the ratio of beef to potato".

 - ½ of a large yellow onion cut into chunks

-- ½ of a green bell pepper cut into chunks
+- ½ of a large bell pepper, seeded and cut into chunks Green is preferred, but any color will work.

 - 1 teaspoon dried thyme or to taste